system76/docs/content/password.md

 sudo cryptsetup luksDump /dev/sda3
 ```

 Replacing '/dev/sda3' with the location of the root partition on your system.
 With the output of this command we can see the seven extra slots that we have for passwords to decrypt the drive.
-Slots 1-7 are the open ones and Slot 0 is the current one the system has set.
+On a normal install Slots 1-7 are the open, with Slot 0 as the initial pass-phrase.

 #### Set Extra Password